Requirements for admission

 Admission to studies becomes valid only after submission of all the required documents and payment of the participation fee.
 You will then receive a letter from the Academic Service Center by post, containing your personal PIN-code for DUKonline (Danube University Krems’s studies management system) and other information.

-Once the course management has confirmed that the requirements for admission have been met (by transmission of the "Acceptance Letter"), the following documents must be presented as a prerequisite for admission to study at Danube University Krems:
+Once the course management has confirmed that the requirements for admission have been met (by transmission of the "Acceptance Letter"), the following documents must be presented in original version as a prerequisite for admission to study at Danube University Krems:

-- Application form (download or request from contact person for the university course)
+- Registration and application for admission (application form) (download or request from contact person for the university course)

 - Letter of intent (motivational letter)